PySimpleGUI/PySimpleGUI/docs/cookbook.md

 ## Recipe Printing - #3/4 Print to `Multiline` Element

 Beginning in 4.18.0 you can "print" to any `Multiline` Element in your layouts.
-The `Multiline.print` method acts similar to the `Print` function described earlier.
-It has the normal print parameters `sep` & `end` and also has color options.
+The `Multiline.print` method acts like the `Print` function described earlier.
+It has the normal print parameters `sep` & `end` and has color options.
 It's like a super-charged `print` statement.

 "Converting" exprint print statements to output to a `Multiline` Element can be done by either

-* Adding the `Multiline` element to the `print` statment so that it's calling the `Multiline.print` method
+* Adding the `Multiline` element to the `print` statement so that it's calling the `Multiline.print` method
 * Redefining `print`

 Added in version 4.25.0 was the ability to re-route stdout and stderr directly to any `Multiline` element.
-This is done using parameteres when you create the multiline or you can call class methods to do the rerouting operation after the element is created.
+This is done using parameters when you create the multiline or you can call class methods to do the rerouting operation after the element is created.

 Since you may not be able to always have access to the window when printing, especially in code that it not your own code, another parameter was added `auto_refresh`.
-If set to True then the window will automatically refresh every time an update is made to that Multiline element.
+If set to True, then the window will automatically refresh every time an update is made to that Multiline element.

 ### 3A Appending Element to `print` Statement to print to Multiline

 Let's try the first option, adding the element onto the front of an existing `print` statement as well as using the color parameters.

-The most basic form of converting your exiting `print` into a `Multline` based `print` is to add the same element-lookup code that you would use when calling an element's `update` method.
+The most basic form of converting your exiting `print` into a ` Multiline` based `print` is to add the same element-lookup code that you would use when calling an element's `update` method.
 Generically, that conversion looks like this:

 ```python
 print('Testing 1 2 3')
 ```

-If our Multiline's key is '-ML-' then the expression to look the element up is:
+If our Multiline key is '-ML-' then the expression to look the element up is:
 ```python
 window['-ML-']
 ```

-Combing the two transforms the original print to a `Multline` element print:
+Combing the two transforms the original print to a `Multiline` element print:
 ```python
 window['-ML-'].print('Testing 1 2 3')
 ```

-Because we're using these `Multilne` elements as output only elements, we don't want to have their contents returned in the values dictionary when we call `window.read()`.
+Because we're using these ` Multiline` elements as output only elements, we don't want to have their contents returned in the values dictionary when we call `window.read()`.
 To make any element not be included in the values dictionary, add the constant `WRITE_ONLY_KEY` onto the end of your key.
 This would change our previous example to:

 ```python
 window['-ML-'+sg.WRITE_ONLY_KEY].print('Testing 1 2 3')
 ```
 When you define the multiline element in your layout, its key will need to have this suffix added too.

-Combining all of this information into a full-program we arrive at this Recipe:
+Combining all this information into a full program we arrive at this Recipe:

 ```python
 import PySimpleGUI as sg